 A dynamic winger whose technical flair and creative spark became a vital engine for Algeria's national team in their 21st-century resurgence.

-Born in the Parisian suburb of Levallois-Perret, Sofiane Feghouli's football journey was a classic tale of French academy excellence with a heartfelt international allegiance.
-After rising through the ranks at Grenoble and catching eyes at Valencia in Spain, he carved out a reputation as a clever, incisive wide player, capable of unlocking defenses with a deft pass or a sudden burst.
-His true legacy, however, is painted in the green and white of Algeria.
-Choosing to represent the nation of his parents over France, Feghouli became a cornerstone of the Desert Foxes' golden generation.
-He was instrumental in their historic run to the 2014 World Cup knockout stages and their 2019 Africa Cup of Nations triumph, providing moments of magic that cemented his status as a fan favorite and a symbol of pride for the Algerian diaspora.
+Sofiane Feghouli helped Algeria win the 2019 Africa Cup of Nations and reach the 2014 World Cup knockout stages.
+Born in the Parisian suburb of Levallois-Perret in 1989, he rose through the ranks at Grenoble and caught eyes at Valencia in Spain.
+He carved out a reputation as a clever, incisive wide player, capable of unlocking defenses with a deft pass or a sudden burst.
+Choosing to represent the nation of his parents over France, he became a cornerstone of the Desert Foxes' golden generation.
+He provided moments of magic that made him a fan favorite and a symbol of pride for the Algerian diaspora.
+His true legacy is painted in the green and white of Algeria.

 1981–1996